cfsamson/rust_starter_webapp_local/README.md

 # Shell project for small local apps with a web interface

-## What is it
+## What is is
-This is just a basic shell app for making small **local** applications running on one computer or on a loca network.
+This is just a basic shell app for making small **local** applications running on one computer or on a local network.
+A major goal is to only have to distribute **one** file to users.
 Think of this as the same kind of interface as pgadmin and the like uses.
 This is intended to work offline, but if you use jQuery remember to include that since we get that through a CDN.

 ## Running it

 Clone this repository.
 Run `cargo run` or `cargo build --release` and run the executable.
 On Windows you should get a web browser to open at the right address.
-On osx/linux you need to edit `start()` in `src/web.rs` and replace this Command with the suitable one for your operating system:
+It should work on Windows, OSX and Linux but if it's only tested on Windows and OSX.
+If it doesn't work on your platform edit `start()` in `src/web.rs` and add Command suitable for your operating system:

 ```rust
 Command::new("cmd").args(&["/C", &start_command]).spawn()?;